-Capital requirements according to Pillar 1 are based on the sum of risk weighted assets (RWA) for credit risk, market risk and operational risk, computed using formulas from the EU's Capital Requirements Directive (the CRD).
+Capital requirements according to Pillar 1 are based on the sum of risk weighted assets (RWA) for credit risk, market risk and operational risk, computed using formulas from the EU's Capital Requirements Directives (the CRD), which have now been replaced by CRD IV.

 The CRD offers different approaches for calculating RWA for these risk types.